spacetelescope/stwcs/doc/source/headerlet_def.rst

 - A task which given a science file and a `headerlet` applies the `headerlet` to the science file

   #.
-Default behaviour will be to append the `headerlet` to the file and copy the WCS recorded in the `headerlet` as a primary WCS.
+Default behaviour will be to copy the WCS recorded in the `headerlet` as a primary WCS, creating a headerlet with the old solution.
   #.
 It will be possible (optionally) to copy the updated science file to a new file and keep the original science file locally unchanged.

 The operation of updating a science file with a `headerlet` only requires the use of basic FITS operations:

-- Appending the extensions in the `headerlet` to the science file
 - Updating keywords in the science extensions of the file with values from the SIPWCS extensions from the `headerlet`

 These operations do not require any computations and can be done using any FITS library.
 This allows a `headerlet` to be usable by the community even if they do not use the software we develop based on PyFITS and STWCS, both for creating and applying these files.